Meet your therapist

 I might be the right therapist for you if:

 • The way you eat and the way you think about eating/food/body is taking over your life.
-You want to make peace with food or free yourself from disordered eating.
+You want to make peace with food or free yourself from disordered eating and/or dieting.

 • You want your body size or weight to be accepted and respected just the way it is.
 You don’t want to deal with a fat-phobic healthcare provider or face discrimination.